BryanBoni/JavaScriptTP/README.md

 # JavaScriptTP
 This folder contain all TP given and made in class,

-With Bryan Boni and Drevet Yoan G2S4,
+With Bryan Boni and Drevet Yoann G2S4,

 link to the gh-pages : http://bryanboni.github.io/JavaScriptTP/